 It’s all in the title and the podcast logo:

-What this means is that, while you want to have a title for your podcast which is compelling and interesting, you shouldn’t have a title that is so obscure or non-intuitive that it doesn’t explain in clear language what your podcast is about.
-It should also be a name that isn’t taken.
-Make sure to include your most important keywords in the title of your podcast.
-Once your show is well established, you can use the subtitles for this purpose.
+While you want to have a title for your podcast which is compelling and interesting, you shouldn’t have a title that is so obscure or non-intuitive that it doesn’t explain your podcast in clear language.
+It should also be a name not already used by another show.
+Make sure to include your most important keywords in the title.

 You should also create a logo that works on a small screen.

-Here’s an example of how small the logos are on an Android phone in Google podcast:
+Here’s an example of how small the logos are on an Android phone in the Google podcast:

 3. Figure out your format